-Douglas grew up in and around the historic regions of Henderson, Kumeu, Huapai and Waimauku, West Auckland where the undulating hills were covered in orchards, market gardens and vineyards.
-His family owned a 8 hectare farm lovingly called 'Eros Gardens' where his entire childhood was spent frolicking in beds of vegetables, flower fields and climbing mature trees in the orchard to pick fruit high up in the branches.
-His first job in life was working with nature.
+Douglas grew up amidst the historic regions of Henderson, Kumeu, Huapai, and Waimauku in West Auckland, where rolling hills were blanketed with orchards, market gardens, and vineyards.
+His family owned an eight-hectare farm affectionately named Eros Gardens, a place where his childhood unfolded in harmony with nature.
+Days were spent frolicking among vegetable beds, wandering through vibrant flower fields, and climbing the mature orchard trees to pick fruit from the highest branches.
+From an early age, Douglas’s first “job” in life was working alongside the land.

 His passion for wine didn't end there.
 He also painstakingly wrote a book on New Zealand's finest wineries.
 He walked the vineyards, searched the cellars and talked with winemakers and vineyard managers to gather fascinating insights about the viticulture methods employed, the oenology practices used and the people who work long days in the vineyard and equally long nights in the cellar.
 Often visiting wineries several times, and always with his camera, he captured the beauty and seasonal differences of vineyards around the country.